zn1152/jujutsu-domain/README.md

 # jujutsu-domain
-This is a program about JujutsuKaisen's comic fanbook, based on Node Express-MySQL-miniProgram
+This is a program about JujutsuKaisen's comic fanbook, based on Node Express-MongoDB-miniProgram